 What is organic coffee in the first place?
 And how do growers, handlers, and roasters make sure that their coffee is really organic?

-Certifying bodies all over the world have different standards to what ‘organic’ coffee really is.
+Certifying bodies all over the world have different standards of what ‘organic’ coffee really is.
 A common misconception is that there are absolutely no fertilizers or pesticides used when farming these organic coffee beans.
 In reality, however, natural inputs are used all the time.
-Fertilizers such as chicken manure or compost are acceptable as well as natural pesticides for chemical-free insect control.
+Fertilizers such as animal waste and byproducts or compost are acceptable as well as natural pesticides for chemical-free insect control.
 In other words, organic coffee does receive some form of ‘treatment’.

 During the storage and transport, the organic coffee beans need to be protected not only from contaminants, but also from elements that could damage them—moisture, oxidation, and insect infestation.
 All these can drastically affect the quality of coffee which can, in turn, affect price and profitability.
 Even quantity is affected when producers and traders are forced to remove damaged beans from their harvest.

 Quality-wise, organic coffee is not necessarily superior to non-organic coffee.
 However, organic coffee is seen to be the healthier choice and has virtually zero risks of delivering harmful substances to those who partake it.

 Post-harvest hermetic solutions are a great way to guarantee that organic coffee remains organic.
 When it comes to drying coffee beans, a drying rack or case can protect beans from contaminants.
 Storage in air-tight and moisture-tight containers or units safeguards the beans from being exposed to unwanted chemicals during handling and transit.
 One such solution is the GrainPro Hermetic Bag, which comes with a zipper to conveniently open or close it for easy access.